Understanding the Climate Change Drought Connection and Its Impact

-Recently, droughts are frequent events all over the world and much attention is paid to their connection with climate change.
-It may be good to comprehend this connection to reduce its future effects on man and the globe.
+Droughts have been frequent worldwide recently, and much attention has been paid to their connection with climate change.
+Understanding this connection may help reduce its future effects on humans and the globe.

-Climate change is, therefore, a long-term change in Earth’s climatic patterns involving adjustments in temperature, amount of rainfall, and any other climate changes.
+Climate change is, therefore, a long-term change in Earth's climate patterns involving adjustments in temperature, rainfall, and other climate factors.

 People cause these changes by burning fossil fuels and producing greenhouse gases when they cut down forests, run industry, and activate engines.